Here’s a homemade onion soup mix that’s straight up herbs and spices, no salt, bouillon, added MSG, sugar or preservatives. Read why below.

 I don’t want the added salt, sugar, color and preservatives that comes with the bouillon powder.
 I would rather add those ingredients myself by tasting and adjusting the food I’m preparing.

 Everyone, it seems, has an opinion on their preferred choice of broth or bouillon.
 Some cooks prefer homemade stock, some like cubes or powder, some like concentrated paste and others prefer boxed liquid broth.
 Any of those options will work with this soup mix.
-So if you are using this mix to make soups or stews, the choice of what to use is totally up to you!
+So if you are using this mix as a base for soups or stews, the choice of what to use is totally up to you!

 Personally, I prefer to use homemade stock, but when I don’t have a fresh batch and the freezer supply has been used up, I use whatever bouillon I have in the cupboard (I still haven’t found one I absolutely love, right now I’m trying Better Than Bouillon).
 I rarely used boxed broth because of the cost, ingredients, cupboard space and environmental cost of transporting those cartons.